fengyuanchen/cropperjs/README.md

   - A canvas drawn the cropped image.

 - Notes:
-  - The aspect ratio of the output canvas will be fitted to aspect ratio of the crop box automatically.
+  - The aspect ratio of the output canvas will be fitted to the aspect ratio of the crop box automatically.
   - If you intend to get a JPEG image from the output canvas, you should set the `fillColor` option first, if not, the transparent part in the JPEG image will become black by default.

 - Browser support: